 Damn it all.

-Potter’s mouth quirked downwards irritably.
+Potter’s mouth quirked downwards in irritation.

 “Fred lazy.
 No move.”

 “GET THE PRESENTS OR SO HELP ME I WILL — ”

 “Fine, fine, I’ll go in a sec — Ow!
 Ow!
-Okay, I’m going right now!
+Okay, I’m going right now, just stop hitting me!
 MERLIN.”

 Basically, all you had to do was look into the mirror and say the name of anyone in the group, and voila,

 "So, yeah," Dom rambled sheepishly, pretty face turning red.
 "I know it's a little corny, but this way we can talk to each other at all times.
-Just carry 'em around in your pocket and you're all set."
+Just carry them around in your pocket and you're all set."